NASA-PDS/deep-archive/README.rst

 ============

 First, this requires Python 3.6, 3.7, or 3.8.
 Are you still using Python 2?
-It reaches end-of-life by January 1st, 2020_.
+It reached end-of-life on January 1st, 2020_.

 Make a virtualenv_ and run ``pip install aipgen`` into it.
 Or use a buildout_ or, if you absolutely must, install it into your system python you monster.